Calendar of Events

 Departed Souls

 Canon Fragelli, Gilbert Lai, Theodore Swift, Robert Ellis, Walter Avis, Gaudencio Lagria, Nestor Bacani, Maria Hoa Hoang, Richard Chavira, Bishop Patrick McGrath, Madame de Guernon, Mavic Magno, Claire Marie Dixon, Donald Navarini, Josiah Esguerra-Aguilar, Dan Field, Sandra Weaver, Msgr.
 Luciano Giovannetti, Enrique Fernandez.
-Barbara Smith, Jim Freeman.
+Barbara Smith, Jim Freeman, Abbé Charles Outtier

 Sacred Heart of Jesus, I trust in Thee!

-If you would like to request prayers, please send a request to: This email address is being protected from spambots.
+If you would like to request prayers, or have questions, please email: This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Please publish modules in offcanvas position.